Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - ChangeSets wont tell us in advance if the update will be successful
 - For Nested Stacks we will see the changes across all the stacks

+## CloudFormation Drift Detection

+- Drift detection operation on a stack determines whether the stack has drifted (changed) from its expected template configuration
+- Returns detailed information about the drift status of each resource in the stack that supports drift detection
+- StackSets Drift Detection:
+    - We can use CloudFormation drift detection on StackSets as well
+    - Performs drift detection on the stack associated with each stack instance in the StackSet
+    - If the current state of a resource in a stack varies from the expected state:
+        - The stack is considered drifted
+        - The stack instance that the stack is associated with is considered drifted
+        - The StackSet is considered drifted
+    - Drift detection identifies unmanaged changes that happen outside of CFN
+    - Changes made through CloudFormation to a stack directly (not at the StackSet level) are not considered drifted (it is not a best practice)
+    - We can stop drift detection on a StackSet

 ## Deploying Lambda Functions using CloudFormation

 - Inline: we can define the Lambda code inside the CF template